YorkCFR/Avatar2/README.md

 - hearing_clinic The hearing clinic
 - presentation An avatar for presentations about the project
 - regimental_museum An avatar for the museum
+- robot_interface An avatar for a ROS robot

 ## Lower level tools
-To run/start various lower level pieces, the following launch files are quite useful
+To run/test various lower level pieces, the following launch files are quite useful

 - avatar_debug_video.launch.py - This launches the camera and a camera viewer
 - avatar_debug_recognizer.launch.py - This launches the camera and the face recognizer
 - avatar_microphone.launch.py - This launches the microphone monitoring code
+- ros2 run avatar2 sound_capture --ros-args -p  debug:=True - this will let you check that your audio is capturing things
+- ros2 launch avatar2 avatar_debug_play_text.launch.py  - this will play text to audio with a simple avatar display
-- avata_audio.launch.py - This launches the speech to text and text to speech code
+- avatar_audio.launch.py - This launches the speech to text and text to speech code

 The debris folder is a place for things that were important once, but are no longer part of the main branch of the avatar.